Why Did Jesus Have to Die?

 By Carlton Foster – August 8, 2019

-There seems to be confusion about what are justice and mercy, and these confusions stem from a person’s definition of justice or mercy.
+There seems to be confusion about the definition of justice and mercy, and these confusions stem from a person’s description of the idea of justice or mercy.
 So the first thing to do is to define them.
 Justice is the application of a stated outcome when an infringement occurs.
-Mercy is modifying the stated outcome when an infringement occurs with the goal of benefiting the offender.
+Mercy is modifying the stated result when a violation occurs intending to benefit the offender.

-Mercy is modifying the stated outcome when an infringement occurs with the goal of benefiting the offender.
-Since the modification of the stated outcome is to benefit the offender instead of doing more harm to him or her, then this action is referred to as mercy.
-Here are some synonyms for mercy – leniency, clemency, compassion, grace, pity, charity, forgiveness, forbearance, quarter, humanity, humaneness, humanitarianism; mildness, soft-heartedness, tender-heartedness, kindness, sympathy, liberality, indulgence, tolerance, generosity, magnanimity, beneficence.
+Mercy is modifying the stated outcome when an infringement occurs intending to benefit the offender.
+Since altering the stated outcome benefits the offender instead of harming them, this action is called mercy.
+Some substitutes for mercy are leniency, clemency, compassion, grace, pity, charity, forgiveness, forbearance, quarter, humanity, humaneness, humanitarianism, mildness, soft-heartedness, kindness, sympathy, liberality, indulgence, tolerance, generosity, magnanimity, and goodwill.

-In the case of the offender going 100 MPH in a 45 MPH zone, the police, the judge, or whoever has the highest authority or control can modify the stated outcome, and remove actions that would follow, or modifying the action to impose a lesser fine.
+In the case of the offender going 100 MPH in a 45 MPH zone, the police, the judge, or whoever has the highest authority or control can modify the stated outcome, remove actions that would follow, or modify the action to impose a lesser fine.
 Remember that any action given must have in it the goal of benefiting the offender.
-This is mercy.
+This action is mercy.
 Can you have mercy without justice?

 Note that mercy follows justice!
 Mercy is the modification of justice for the benefit of the offender.
 So you cannot have mercy without the act of justice.
 Let us take the driving example; if the person was driving below the speed limits (40 MPH in a 45 MPH zone), what sets of actions (mercy or justice) that the police or judge could apply to that person?
 None!
-Because the person did not infringe on the speed limit laws.
+The person did not infringe on the speed limit laws.

-In the case of the falling object, the law of gravity has in it the force to carry out the stated outcome – which is falling.
+In the case of the falling object, the law of gravity has the force to carry out the stated outcome – which is falling.
 In the case of the offender driving 100 MPH in a 45 MPH zone, the police (or other lawful bodies) are needed to apply the stated actions for that violation.
-I am saying this because some people believed that sin created the forces to apply justice to sinners when they violated “designed laws”, and that God will not and does not apply justice to offenders.
-They believed that sin in of itself has the power to apply justice to the offender.
-While in some cases this is true, however, in some cases, the person or body of people who have the highest control over the laws can by themselves apply the stated outcome to the offenders.
-When the natural outcome of a sinner is controlled by the sin, then mercy is not applicable, but when the ruler or controllers apply the justifiable actions, according to the stated outcome, to the offender, then that person has the ability to apply mercy.
-We have seen where God applied mercy to humans by sending Jesus to die for our sins, instead of letting sinful humans (those who have NOT repented), die the second death.
+I am saying this because some people believe that sin created the forces to apply justice to sinners when they violated “designed laws” and that God will not and does not apply justice to offenders.
+They believed that sin in itself has the power to apply justice to the offender.
+While in some cases this is true; however, in some other cases, the person or body of people who have the highest control over the laws can by themselves apply the stated outcome to the offenders.
+When sin controls the natural consequence, then mercy is not applicable.
+Still, when the ruler or controllers apply the justifiable actions to the offender according to the stated outcome, then that person can apply mercy.
+We have seen God applying compassion to humans by sending Jesus to die for our sins instead of letting sinful humans (those who have NOT repented) die the second death.

-In summary, justice is the application of a stated outcome when an infringement occurs, and mercy is modifying the stated outcome when an infringement occurs with the goal of benefiting the offender.
+In summary, justice is the application of a stated outcome when an infringement occurs, and mercy is modifying the stated consequences when a violation occurs intending to benefit the offender.
 You need a justifiable action to apply mercy.
-Natural sinful forces apply justice without mercy, but rulers (including God) can let nature apply justice to offenders, or they can apply the justifiable actions to the offender with or without mercy.
+Natural sinful forces use justice without mercy, but rulers (including God) can let nature apply justice to offenders or apply justifiable actions to the offender with or without mercy.
 So at the end of the ages, God will apply justice to offenders of his laws, either by natural design or personally using angels or hellfire (as stated in the book of Revelation.)